Wills & Estate Planning

 • Residual gift: Designate how much of your estate should go to each of your other beneficiaries, and then send anything that’s left over to charity.

 • Contingent gift: You can choose to donate to charity as a backup plan, such as if your beneficiary passes away before you.
 The condition doesn’t need to be based on death, either.
-You could theoretically say that if your cousin goes to rehab and stays out of jail, he gets $10,000, but otherwise the money will go to an anti-addiction organization you support.
+You could theoretically say that if your cousin goes to rehab and stays out of jail, he gets $10,000, but otherwise the money will go to an anti-addiction organization you support—but of course, check with an attorney about the specifics for your situation.

 You can donate most stocks, bonds or mutual funds directly to a charity.
-In fact, this option can be better for some organizations than if you sold the investment and donated the cash.
+In fact, this option can be better for some charities than if you sold the investment and donated the cash.
+That’s because donating an investment directly may help you avoid capital gains taxes, so the charity receives more money than if you’d cashed out the investment and donated the after-tax dollars.
+There may also be some applicable income tax deductions by donating certain investments to charity.

 This method of giving might work best for larger charities that have the brokerage relationships in place to transfer stocks or other publicly held securities efficiently.
-A smaller charity might welcome a stocks donation, even if it means they need to hire someone to help manage the transfer.
+A smaller charity might welcome a donation of stock, even if it means they need to hire someone to help manage the transfer.
 Or they might prefer cash.
 When in doubt, call the charity you have in mind and ask what kind of gift is easiest for them.

 Like this option?
 Contact your favorite charity and ask what the steps are to initiate a “transfer in kind” donation of investment accounts.

-You can name a charity as a beneficiary on a life insurance policy.
+Some life insurance policies allow you to name a charity as a beneficiary.
 Most life insurance providers let you customize what percentage of a life insurance payout goes to each beneficiary, so you can split beneficiary shares however makes sense to you.

 Some policies also offer a charitable giving rider.
-This donates the equivalent of a portion of the policy’s face value (usually 1 to 2 percent) to charity.
+This donates the equivalent of a portion of the policy’s face value (usually 1-2%) to charity.
 In some cases, you can choose the charity; in other cases, the insurer donates to a charity of its choosing on your behalf.
 Importantly, that’s in addition to the payout that goes to your beneficiaries.
-In other words, the charity doesn’t get anything until you die, but then 1 or 2 percent is added on top of the policy face value you purchased and given to charity.
+In other words, the charity doesn’t get anything until you die, but then 1-2% is added on top of the policy face value you purchased and given to charity.

 If you have a whole life insurance policy and designate a charity as the owner and beneficiary, it might be possible for you to deduct any further premiums you pay into the policy, since the policy would belong to the charity outright.
 (If you have a term life insurance policy, you can’t write premium payments off as a tax deduction, even if a charity is the sole beneficiary.)